 What drew me back to Jerome was not the town itself but a crusty old character called Don Robinson who lives and owns the Gold King Mining Ghost Town, a ¼ miles past Jerome.

-Unfortunately Jerome has managed to change itself into a tourist haven and is now just another typical tourist trap.
-The original mystique of Jerome, an old, nearly deserted, mining town with a few quaint restaurants and shops with dusty windows and signs that read “open from 11 to 4”, is no more.
+Unfortunately, Jerome has managed to change itself into a tourist haven and is now just another typical tourist trap.
+The original mystique of Jerome that I first encountered several years ago, an old nearly deserted mining town with a few quaint restaurants and shops with dusty windows and signs that read “open from 11 to 4”, is no more.